Determining when to get help from HR

 - A good understanding of how to manage different levels of performance, including underperformance, with minimal disruption

-- How to most economically and effectively develop employees
+- Knowing how to most economically and effectively develop employees

-- How to get the best out of people through engagement and good employee relations.
+- Strategies to get the best out of people through engagement and good employee relations.

 - How to deal with employee disputes, including grievances, conduct issues and complaints.